php-telegram-bot/core/README.md

 $telegram->enableMySQL($credentials, $BOT_NAME.'_');
 ```
 Consider to use the utf8mb4 branch if you find some special characters problems.
+You can also store inline query and chosen inline query in the database.
 ### Channels Support
 All methods implemented can be used to manage channels.
 (**new!**) With admin interface you can manage your channel directly with your bot private chat.